symbol/symbol-docs/source/concepts/account.rst

 **Private key**

 A :ref:`private key <keypair>` is a key to an account.
-Anyone having the private key to an account can initiate any account related action.
+Anyone with access to the private key, ultimately has control over the account.

-.. note:: The private key must be kept secret at all costs.
+.. note:: The private key has to be kept secret at all times.
 Make sure your private key is backed up safely somewhere offline.

 **Public key**